rosenqvist/tlb-locality-benchmark/README.md

 # C++ Data Locality Benchmark

 This is a simple C++ benchmark attempt, trying to demonstrate the massive performance impact of data locality.
-The attempts to compare sequential vs. random memory access patterns to measure the "performance cliff" caused by **TLB (Translation Lookaside Buffer) misses** and **L3 cache misses** by outpacing the prefetcher.
+The code attempts to compare sequential vs. random memory access patterns to measure the "performance cliff" caused by **TLB (Translation Lookaside Buffer) misses** and **L3 cache misses** by outpacing the prefetcher.
 This is just a simple benchmark with a single run per size.

 ## Benchmark Results (AMD Ryzen 9 9950X3D)